fzhu2e/lmrvolc/README.md

 # LMRvolc: data & code repository for "Resolving the differences in the simulated and reconstructed temperature response to volcanism"

-This repository includes the data and code that can be used to reproduce the figures for the paper entitled _Resolving the differences in the simulated and reconstructed temperature response to volcanism_ published in _Geophysical Research Letters_.
+This repository includes the data and code that can be used to reproduce the figures for the paper:
++ Zhu, F., Emile‐Geay, J., Hakim, G. J., King, J., & Anchukaitis, K. J. (2020).
+Resolving the Differences in the Simulated and Reconstructed Temperature Response to Volcanism.
+Geophysical Research Letters, 47(8), e2019GL086908. https://doi.org/10.1029/2019GL086908

 The code is tested with Python v3.7, and the package [LMRt](https://github.com/fzhu2e/LMRt) (Zhu et. al., 2019) is required to perform essential analysis (e.g. Superposed Epoch Analysis) and the corresponding visualization.

+Note: due to shortage of GitHub LFS storage of the account, the directory for data is moved to Google Drive and can be downloaded with this [link](https://drive.google.com/drive/folders/1cN0zy9dSc1FnctnDAfTl0hJcATCUNl4F?usp=sharing).

 ## Repository Structure